ltt204/identity-service/README.md

 # Identity Service
-This identity service provides comprehensive user authentication and management capabilities using JWT 2.0 and Refresh Token Rotation.
+This identity service provides comprehensive jpaUser authentication and management capabilities using JWT 2.0 and Refresh Token Rotation.

 ## Table of Contents
 - [Features](#features)